Ph-IRES/workshop_data-analysis/tutorial_github_branching/README.md

 ---

-## 1. Branch: You start by creating a new branch in the repository.
+## 1. Branch:

+Start by creating a new branch in the repository.

 Branching is like having multiple versions of your project where you can try out new ideas without affecting the `main` version.